khoih-prog/ESP8266_ISR_Servo/README.md

 2. Typically global variables are used to pass data between an ISR and the main program.
 To make sure variables shared between an ISR and the main program are updated correctly, declare them as `volatile`.

 ## Installation

+It's better to use `Arduino Library Manager` to install this library.

+Otherwise, you can install it using the following steps:

 1. Navigate to (https://github.com/khoih-prog/ESP8266_ISR_Servo) page.
 2. Download the latest release `ESP8266_ISR_Servo-master.zip`.
 3. Extract the zip file to `ESP8266_ISR_Servo-master` directory